 - VitaBlocks Blend: This is Gerber’s exclusive blend of Vitamin C, Vitamin E, Zinc, and 6 B Vitamins.
 Each of these vitamins will promote healthy growth of all your baby’s body systems, including the immune system.

 - Calcium: What better time to get calcium than when bones and teeth are growing like crazy!
 This cereal has 25% of your baby’s suggested calcium intake.
 As we all know, babies need calcium to help them build strong bones and teeth.

 - Zinc: Not getting enough zinc can lead to stunted growth in children.
 This nutrient is essential to growth and function of the immune system as well.
 Babies get 30% of their daily intake from this cereal.

 - Choline: This nutrient supports brain and eye health.
 Since this nutrient is so important to natural processes in the brain, it makes a good supplement to baby cereals.
 There is 15mg of choline in each serving of organic Gerber cereal gives your baby’s brain a boost.

 A Good, Not Great Choice

 I love that this cereal is organic.
 It’s also non-GMO, has zero salt, and zero added sugars.
 So now that the scary stuff is gone, we can focus on taste and texture.
 This is bland, bland, bland!
 A baby with an adventurous palate will probably reject this unless you add some flavor with some fruit or veggies.
-The texture is okay- not as fine as other rice cereals, but dissolves without too much problem.
+The texture is okay, not as fine as other rice cereals, but dissolves without too much problem.
 I’ve learned that letting the rice cereal sit in the liquid for a few minutes gives a smoother finished product.
-As with all rice cereals, beware the back-up, aka cereal-induced constipation!
+As with all rice cereals, take care of the back-up, aka cereal-induced constipation!